-Money market funds in Kenya
+Best money market fund in Kenya

-Here is a list of firms that deal with money market funds in Kenya as well as what it takes to invest with them.
+Here is a list of firms that deal with money market funds in Kenya, as well as what it takes to invest with them.

-- Zimele Market Fund
+- Zimele Market

-- Sanlam Money Market Fund
+- Sanlam Money Market

-- CIC Money Market Fund
+- CIC Money Market

-- Cytonn Money Market Fund
+- Cytonn Money Market

-- Britam Money Market Fund
+- Britam Money Market

-- CBA Group Money Market Fund
+- CBA Group Money Market

-What is a money market fund, and how does it work?
+What is money market fund?

 Money market accounts are a good investment if you are looking to earn more interest than what your savings account provides.
 It is also a safe way to grow your money.